icyGS/Krish-CSA/_posts/2022-8-27-notes-test.md

 ---
 toc: true
 layout: post
-description: How I'll be taking notes this year
+description: College Board Notes 1
 categories: [college board]
-title: Notes example
+title: College Board Notes example
 ---
 # Notes Example

 This is an example of how I will be taking notes this year!
-There is a "college board" tag that is being used so that I can easily see which notes are college board notes.
+There is a "college board" tag that is being used so that I can easily see which notes are college board notes. o